ben-ogden/confluent-demo/README.md

 );
 ```

+Inspect the connector status using `DESCRIBE CONNECTOR 'rich-datagen';`
-View the newly created `people` topic in Control Center, or from the ksqlDB CLI run

-`PRINT 'people' FROM BEGINNING;`
+View the newly created topic right from the ksqlDB CLI using `PRINT 'people' FROM BEGINNING;`

-See all connectors using `show connectors;`

-Remove the connector with `DROP CONNECTOR rich-sample-data;`
+Remove the connector with `DROP CONNECTOR rich-datagen;`

 # Connector Documentation